simoncozens/eraeight/README.txt

 where $directory is the directory containing the catalogue files. (i.e. ending with "/heri4/windata")

-You will also need to update the catalogue periodically - I suggest around once per hour.
-On Windows, you can configure a "scheduled task" from Start > Programs > Accessories > System Tools > Scheduled Tasks;
-on Unix, run "crontab -e" and add the following line
+You will also need to update the catalogue periodically - I suggest once per day.
+On Windows, you can configure a "scheduled task" from Start > Programs > Accessories > System Tools > Scheduled Tasks; on Unix, see the suggested cron script in cron/eraeight-reindex.
+You can place this into cron.daily after editing the ERAEIGHT_HOME and DATABASE_HOME variables.

-    @hourly (cd $e8dir; perl import.pl $directory >/dev/null)

-where $e8dir is the directory containing Era Eight and $directory is the Heritage catalogue files as above.

 Amazon Web Services key
 -----------------------